-You may contact an attorney or the FOC office to determine the types of alternative dispute resolution methods available in your area.
+You may contact an attorney or the FOC office to determine the types of alternative dispute resolution methods available.
 Some are listed below.

 Alternative Dispute Resolution may include:

-Friend of the Court Domestic Relations Mediation: By law, the FOC is required to offer formal mediation services whenever there is a dispute regarding custody or parenting time.
+By law, the FOC is required to offer formal mediation services whenever there is a dispute regarding custody or parenting time.
 Mediation provides parents with the opportunity to communicate, cooperate, and, with the assistance of a neutral third party, resolve any disputes regarding custody or parenting time.
-The Kalamazo County Friend of the Court/Ninth Circuit Court may contract with specific agencies or indidviduals for the provision of these services.
+The Kalamazoo County Friend of the Court/Ninth Circuit Court may contract with specific agencies or individuals for the provision of these services.

 If you have a dispute regarding custody or parenting time that you cannot resolve you are encouraged to contact the FOC and participate in mediation.

 Matters discussed during a formal mediation are confidential.
-A FOC employee who acts as a mediator in your case cannot share information about what happened during mediation, except for the signed agreement reached.
-In addition, a FOC employee who acts as a mediator in your case cannot enforce or investigate any issues regarding your case.
+An FOC employee who acts as a mediator in your case cannot share information about what happened during mediation, except for the signed agreement reached.
+In addition, an FOC employee who acts as a mediator in your case cannot enforce or investigate any issues regarding your case.